 Sara Syer, MS, PA-C, Practice Coach and Trainer, is a physician assistant who worked in full-time primary care and geriatric practice for 25 years.
 She also taught physician assistant students part-time at Stanford University School of Medicine Primary Care Associate Program for 15 years.
 Since leaving her patient care and teaching responsibilities, she has worked as a consultant to the UCSF Center for Excellence in Primary Care, serving as a trainer in the areas of health coaching and complex care management as well as performing assessments of primary care practices.
 Currently she serves as a member of the Transforming Teaching Practices team.

-Vee Chhith, Training and Communications Coordinator, primarily focuses on logistics, marketing, communications and client services, for CEPC training programs.
+Vee Chhith, Training and Communications Coordinator, primarily focuses on the logistics, marketing, communications and client services for all of the Center for Excellence in Primary Care's training programs.
+Vee is also working as a Research Assistant to determine patient safety outcomes in highly utilized medical and clinical settings.
 Prior to joining the UCSF staff, Vee worked at the San Francisco Department of Public Health, under the Primary Care Behavioral Health Services.
+Vee's previous and ongoing work in diverse environments has led to a skill set that is uniquely suited to provide training to staff, medical students, Medical professionals and management teams.
 Vee earned her Bachelors of Science in Health Education with an emphasis in Community Health from San Francisco State University.
-Vee is a San Francisco native who was raised in the Bayview, Hunter's Point and enjoys working with a diverse, low income, under-served communities.
+Vee has facilitated several workshops and training ranging from Employment skills education to peer to peer training.
+Vee is a San Francisco native who was raised in Bayview, Hunter's Point and enjoys working with a diverse, low income, under-served communities.
 When Vee is not at work, she enjoys cooking, working out and spending time with family and friends.

 Research and Evaluation Team